stac-utils/stac-asset/README.md

 Some tests are client-specific and need your environment to be configured correctly.
 See [each client's documentation](#clients) for instructions on setting up your environment for each client.
-If your environment is not configured for a certain client, that client's tests are skipped.

 ### Docs